vladcristi/ray/doc/source/ray-observability/user-guides/debug-apps/debug-memory.rst

   Refer to the documentation on how to address the out of memory issue: https://docs.ray.io/en/latest/ray-core/scheduling/ray-oom-prevention.html.

-Ray memory monitor also periodically prints the aggregated out-of-memory killer summary to Ray drivers.
+Ray's memory monitor periodically prints an aggregated summary of OOM events to Ray drivers:

 .. code-block:: bash